kowzan-devops/kubernetes/kubernetes-basic-description.md

 - ControllerRevision / controllerrevisions
 - CustomResourceDefinition / customresourcedefinitions / crd,crds
 - Event / events / ev
+> an object in the framework that is automatically generated in response to changes with other resources—like nodes, pods, or containers
 - LimitRange / limitranges / limits
 - HorizontalPodAutoscaler / horizontalpodautoscalers / hpa
 - MutatingWebhookConfiguration / mutatingwebhookconfigurations